2205JavaSRE/expense-reimbursement-system-ooido/README.md

 # Employee Reimbursement

 ## Description

-   To build an Expense Reimbursement API, using Javalin, that is deployed on a remote server and ochestrate the application(s) using Docker and Docker Compose.
-Application monitoring will also be required to check the state of the server and the application.

-   ### Expense Reimbursement Application requirements:

-   * The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
+   An Employee Expensivce Reimbursement API.
+This application manages the process of reimbursing employees for expenses incurred while on company time.
+Employees can submit reimbursement requests, view their pending, denied, and approved requests.
+Finance managers can view all reimbursement requests, as well as approve or deny requests.
+The API implements a RESTful approach.

-   * All employees in the company can log in and submit requests for reimbursement and view their past tickets and pending requests.
-Reimbursement tickets fall into 4 categories, LODGING, TRAVEL, FOOD, or OTHER.

-   * Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
-Finance managers are authorized to approve and deny requests for expense reimbursement.

-   The requirements for the application itself is left open ended to let you decide how to best implement the features.
-You are also allowed to create your own project (with a similar level of technical difficulty) but you must first reach out to your manager for approval.

-## Purpose

-   We want to see that you can build an API using the technologies that have been taught so far in the program.
-In addition to that, we want to see that you are able to deploy the application onto a remote server in a containerized environment.

-## Technical Requirements

-1. Functionality should reflect the below user stories.
-2. Data is stored in a database.
-3. Data Access is performed through the use of JDBC in a data layer consisting of Data Access Objects.
-4. The API is REST based, following as many of the RESTful constraints as appropriate
-5. The application is containerized and running on a docker compose network
-6. Applications and systems are monitored using Prometheus and Grafana

-NOTE: Include any configuration files in this repository, make sure to avoid adding private information to this repository as it will be public.

 ## Technologies